 If you enable auto-renew for a membership then on the web page users will see "Please renew my membership automatically.
 (Your initial membership fee will be processed once you complete the confirmation step.
 You will be able to cancel automatic renewals at any time by logging in to your account or contacting us.)"
 Membership payment receipt emails will include a link for the member to cancel the auto-renewal.

 If you want, you can make membership signup optional.
 This is often useful if you have a contribution page on which you want to offer the ability to become a member, but not require it (you will need to check the box for "Contribution Amounts section enabled" on the Amounts tab).
 You can decide whether such payments are recorded separately from membership fee payments.

-If you cannot accomplish what you need using the Membership Types table (for example if you want to offer sign up to two memberships at the same time, or offer sign ups with multiple membership terms), then you should use a membership price set (which is covered in its own chapter Membership price sets).
+If you cannot accomplish what you need using the Membership Types table (for example if you want to offer sign up to two memberships at the same time, or offer sign ups with multiple membership terms), then you should use a Membership price set.